 Toxic grandparents are often known for being too controlling.
 This can be very stressful for the grandchildren that are in their care.
 When toxic grandparents are this controlling, they may not allow their grandchild to make any decisions or take on responsibilities for themselves.

 The child’s opinion is not taken into consideration, and feelings are not respected.
-The child may also show signs of anxiety, depression, or resentment towards them.
+The child may also show signs of poor mental health like anxiety, depression, or even resentment towards their parents.